ryan-tate/nscc-citc1310-lesson-plans/week1.md

 Tonight we're going to cover some introductory stuff and I will use a little PowerPoint to do that.
 Typically speaking, I HATE PowerPoint, I will do my very best to NOT teach death-by-powerpoint and instead we'll work as much as possible in example based setting where I'm talking through working in the IDE.
 I taught JavaScript last semester and after the first night did not use PP at all.
 I'm hoping that we'll be able to do the same here.

+## COVID

+In today's world, we can't ignore the ongoing impact of the COVID pandemic.
+This is an in-person class, and as I mentioned in the attendance section, you are expected to attend.
+However, if you are exposed to or confirmed to have COVID, you should stay out of class during the recommended quarantine period.
+Contact me ASAP for instruction on how to proceed and we'll work to arrange either a zoom session during class or I'll recommend reading etc.

+If __I__ have to quarantine, we'll have to move the class fully to Zoom for the duration of impact, hopefully just one class given that this is a once-per-week course. __PLEASE GET IN THE HABIT OF CHECKING D2L AND YOUR EMAIL BEFORE YOU LEAVE HOME/WORK/WHEREVER YOU COME FROM TO COME TO THIS CLASS!__  I will post any changes there.
+I will try to make any updates by the morning of class unless the nature of the change dictates otherwise--i.e., if I found out at 3pm that I couldn't be in class, then that's the earliest I can let you know!